Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Discussion

-An additional capacitor between the signal line and the MCP could be introduced to further stabilize this voltage drop. \cite{schletti_fast_2001} However, our measurements have shown that acceptable signal integrity is already achieved without dedicated lumped capacitance.
+An additional capacitor between the signal line and the MCP could be introduced to further stabilize the floating segment potential during fast transients. \cite{schletti_fast_2001} However, our measurements have shown that acceptable signal integrity is already achieved without dedicated lumped capacitance.

+To verify that the observed return paths do not compromise MCP gain stability in ion-saturation operation, we next estimate the charge budget and compare the implied average output current to the MCP strip current.